Boundary pairs associated with quadratic forms: Boundary pairs associated with quadratic forms

 be a bounded map, where $\HSaux$ is another Hilbert space.
-We denote the norm of the operator $\Gamma$ by $\norm[1 \to 0] \Gamma$. \begin{enumerate} \item We say that $(\Gamma,\HSaux)$ is a \emph{boundary pair} (or $\Gamma$ is a \emph{boundary map}) associated with the quadratic form $\qf h$ if the following conditions are fulfilled: \begin{enumerate} \item $\HS^{1,\Dir}:=\ker \Gamma$ is dense in $\HS$. \item $\HSaux^{1/2} :=\ran \Gamma$ is dense in $\HSaux$. \end{enumerate} If the first condition is not fulfilled, i.e., if $\ker \Gamma$ is not dense in $\HS$ then we say that the boundary space is \emph{large in $\HS$} or shortly, that the boundary pair has a \emph{large} boundary space.
+We denote the norm of the operator $\Gamma$ by $\norm[1 \to 0] \Gamma$. \begin{myenumerate} \item We say that $(\Gamma,\HSaux)$ is an \emph{(ordinary) boundary pair} (or $\Gamma$ is a \emph{boundary map}) associated with the quadratic form $\qf h$ if the following conditions are fulfilled: \begin{myenumerate} \item $\HS^{1,\Dir}:=\ker \Gamma$ is dense in $\HS$. \item $\HSaux^{1/2} :=\ran \Gamma$ is dense in $\HSaux$. \end{myenumerate} If the first condition is not fulfilled, i.e., if $\ker \Gamma$ is not dense in $\HS$ then we say that the boundary space is \emph{large in $\HS$} or shortly, that $(\Gamma,\HSaux)$ is a \emph{generalised boundary pair}.